 Cognitive Behaviour Therapy (CBT) is a relatively short-term treatment, goal-oriented approach that aims to reduce the symptoms of mental illness, increase self-awareness and improve emotional wellbeing.
-The key premise of CBT is that the way that we think about and interpret situations directly affects how we feel and what we do (and vice versa) and that sometimes the way we think about situations is biased or unbalanced.
+The key premise of CBT is that the way that we think about and interpret situations directly affects how we feel physically and emotionally and also what we do (and vice versa) and that sometimes the way we think about situations is biased or unbalanced.

-For example, if you were speaking with a friend at a function and you noticed them look over your shoulder mid-way through the conversation what sort of thoughts would run through your mind?
+For example, if you were speaking with a friend at a function and you noticed them look over your shoulder mid-way through the conversation, what sort of thoughts would run through your mind?
 Possible responses might include: